MB3hel/ADuCM360-ArduinoLike/README.md

 NOTE: These are not official Analog Devices libraries.
 ## Install
+#### Stable
+Go to the [releases page](https://github.com/MB3hel/ADuCM360-ArduinoLike/releases "Releases") and download the latest release.
+Copy the contents of the include directory into your project's include directory.
+Copy the contents of the src directory into your project's src directory.
+#### Newest
 Download or clone the repository.
-Copy the contents of the include directory into the project's include directory.
-Copy the contents of the src directory into the project's src directory.
+Copy the contents of the include directory into your project's include directory.
+Copy the contents of the src directory into your project's src directory.
 ## Use
 - To use most libraries include the ArduinoLike.h file.
 ```cpp